javi-cardenas/dotfiles/README.md

 ## Dock
 - Dock > Minimize windows into application icon > On
 - Dock > Automatically hide and show the Dock > On
+- Dock > Show suggested and recent apps in Dock > Off
 - Mission Control > Group windows by application > On

 ## Control Center